The Yankees are who we thought they were

 With a nod to the late Dennis Green, these Bombers are proving they are who we thought they were before the season began.

 That is to say, they are good -- real good.
-Even after their nine-game winning streak was snapped Monday when Houston Astros pitcher Charlie Morton turned in a dominant nine-strikeout start, the Yankees found a way to bounce back with dramatic, late-game heroics on Tuesday.
+Even after their nine-game winning streak was snapped Monday when Houston Astros pitcher Charlie Morton turned in a dominant 10-strikeout start, the Yankees found a way to bounce back with dramatic, late-game heroics on Tuesday.

 Yes, they had to survive Justin Verlander's 14-strikeout performance across eight scoreless innings to get the 4-0 win.
 But using the same ingredients that have made them so successful of late, the Yankees were able to overcome the defending champs -- in the same ballpark where their 2017 season ended a win shy of the World Series.